HTTPArchive/almanac.httparchive.org/src/content/en/2022/security.md

 ## Cookies

-An HTTP cookie is a set of data about the user that the server sends to the browser.
+An [HTTP cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) is a set of data about the user that the server sends to the browser.
 A cookie can be used for things like session management, personalization, tracking and other stateful information related to the user over different requests.

-If a cookie is not set properly, it can be susceptible to many different forms of attacks such as session hijacking, Cross-Site Request Forgery (CSRF), Cross-Site Script Inclusion (XSSI) and various other Cross-Site Leak vulnerabilities.
+If a cookie is not set properly, it can be susceptible to many different forms of attacks such as [session hijacking](https://owasp.org/www-community/attacks/Session_hijacking_attack), [Cross-Site Request Forgery (CSRF)](https://owasp.org/www-community/attacks/csrf), [Cross-Site Script Inclusion (XSSI)](https://owasp.org/www-project-web-security-testing-guide/v41/4-Web_Application_Security_Testing/11-Client_Side_Testing/13-Testing_for_Cross_Site_Script_Inclusion) and various other [Cross-Site Leak](https://xsleaks.dev/) vulnerabilities.

 ### Attributes

 To defend against the above mentioned threats, developers can use 3 different attributes in a cookie: `HttpOnly`, `Secure` and `SameSite`.
-The `Secure` attribute is similar to the `HSTS` header as it also ensures that the cookies are always sent over HTTPS, preventing Man in the Middle attacks. `HttpOnly` ensures that a cookie is not accessible from any JavaScript code, preventing Cross-Site Scripting Attacks.
+The `Secure` attribute is similar to the `HSTS` header as it also ensures that the cookies are always sent over HTTPS, preventing [Manipulator in the Middle attacks](https://owasp.org/www-community/attacks/Manipulator-in-the-middle_attack). `HttpOnly` ensures that a cookie is not accessible from any JavaScript code, preventing [Cross-Site Scripting](https://owasp.org/www-community/attacks/xss/) Attacks.

 {{ figure_markup(
   image="security-httponly-secure-samesite-cookie-usage.png",